NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

-# Introduction

-The Green Paper is a community-driven initiative to provide a technical specification for Neo blockchain.
-It is organized in sections, describing diverse details of the protocol, from consensus mechanisms, cryptography and smart contracts.
-Every part of the protocol may be covered here, although it is recommended to keep the scope as limited as possible to  fundamental pieces of the technology.
-These topics are suggested by Neo community and may be changed in the future, so feel free to contribute.

-# Blockchain Networks: consensus protocols, wallets, digital assets and smart contracts

-# Numbers on Neo

-All arithmetic on Neo is performed on little-endian.
-Integer values are usually represented as 32-byte big integers, allowing negative values to be represented with twos-complement (starting with top bit set to one).

-# Cryptography basics: Digital Signatures and Hash Functions

-Neo mainly uses SHA-256 and RIPEMD-160 functions for hashing.
-Digital Signatures are performed via elliptic curves (ECDSA), standard P-256 (secp256r1), which is quite similar to Bitcoin (secp256k1).

-# Current cryptography and NeoQS

-NeoQS envisioned a cryptographic system based on Lattice problems.
-In particular, in the White Paper, a mechanism based on Shortest Vector Problem (SVP) and Closest Vector Problem (CVP) were considered.

-State-of-the-art studies and reports points out that this family of problems can really generate Hard problems is worst case situation.
-On the other hand, slightly different mechanisms are being proposed, such as Learning with Errors (LWE) and its variant of Ring Learning with Errors (R-LWE).

-In this chapter, we describe the basic background of such problems and its perspectives of resolutions based on the assumption that $P != NP$.

-# Global Assets: UTXO vs Account Models

-# Interacting with NEO network: transactions, RPC and P2P protocols

-# Building Distributed Applications with NeoVM and NeoContract

-# Advanced Smart Contracts: Random Numbers, Triggers and Smart Transactions

-# Advanced Accounts: special locks, funds release cases, Over-The-Counter and special cryptographic accounts

-# Using NEO for IoT devices

 # Delegated Byzantine Fault Tolerance: Technical details, challenges and perspectives { #biz }

 _Byzantine tolerant systems have been designed for decades and a recent boom in Blockchain inspired solutions has been boosting studies over this topic.